CryptoMetaAI/OctopusRobot/README.md

 # What
-Octopus Robot dAPP is a totally decentralized application which can help you connect different blockchain or web2.
+Octopus Robot dAPP is a totally decentralized application which can help you connect different blockchains or Web2 service.

 # How